DisruptJ20: Legal proceedings

 In February 2017, the organization announced fundraising and legal support for individuals arrested for January 20 activities.

 Those arrested on Inauguration Day were charged with rioting, and were released pending a court date.
 A class action lawsuit was filed for false arrest, and excessive force.
 On April 3, 2017, the Metropolitan Police Department raided the house of a DisruptJ20 activist as part of its "investigation into the conspiracy to riot."

 On 17 July 2017, the US Department of Justice served DreamHost, the company hosting the DisruptJ20 website, with a search warrant for all information held about the site.
 The information requested in the warrant included the IP addresses of 1.3 million people who visited the site, as well as the date and time of their visit and information about the browser and operating system.
 In addition to this, the contact information, email content and photos of thousands of people was requested.
 DreamHost challenged the warrant in court, arguing that it was a "highly untargeted demand" that chilled its users' constitutional rights.
 The Electronic Frontier Foundation also called the warrant an unconstitutional fishing expedition.
 On October 10, 2017, Chief Judge Robert Morin of the Superior Court of the District of Columbia issued an order significantly narrowing the warrant's scope. "[W]hile the government has the right to execute its Warrant," he wrote, "it does not have the right to rummage through the information contained on DreamHost's website and discover the identity of, or access communications by, individuals not participating in alleged criminal activity, particularly those persons who were engaging in protected First Amendment activities."

 In late November 2017, six people charged with rioting went on trial.
 Prosecutors alleged that these six people were taking part in DisruptJ20 protests and vandalism.
 A jury trial found the six defendants not guilty on all counts in December 2017.
 On January 18, 2018, the U.S. Justice Department dropped charges against 129 people, leaving 59 defendants to face charges related to the DisruptJ20 protest.
 By early July 2018, federal prosecutors had dropped all charges against all defendants in the case.

 The prosecution of the case, led by Jennifer Kerkhoff Muyskens, was found to have engaged in Brady violations—deliberately obfuscating exculpatory video evidence that supported the defendants' case—in direct cooperation with the Metropolitan Police detective and DC Police Union president, Gregory Pemberton.
-This led to Musykens' removal from all pending prosecutions in which she was involved in 2024 and the eventual loss of her license to practice law in 2025.
+This led to Muyskens' removal from all pending prosecutions in which she was involved in 2024 and the eventual loss of her license to practice law in 2025.

 In 2021, the ACLU of the District of Columbia, and the District of Columbia settled a false arrest lawsuit, where the District agreed to pay $1.6 million.